Mourning Dawn – The Foam of Despair

 That being said, let’s not forget that there has also always been a quality and fair dose of unusual edge to Eldritch‘s music as well.
 And the impact of it shouldn’t be neglected.

-Sonically the band also continues where the previous album left off, meaning that overall sound and production are dense, with massive and massively compressed drums at the center.
+Sonically, the band also continues where the previous album left off, meaning that overall sound and production are dense, with massive and massively compressed drums at the centre.
 Keyboards still play a big role, and the album is packed with slick yet emotionally changed guitar solos.

-His voice, however, doesn’t possess that unique quality which characterized Holler’s vocals and was big part of band’s identity.
+His voice, however, doesn’t possess that unique quality which characterized Holler’s vocals and was a big part of the band’s identity.

 Still Innervoid is a rather strong album and strong debut for this, new constellation of band.
-Some of the uniqueness has vanished with Holler’s exit, bit on the other hand the band comes across as more focused, and songwriting improved noticeably comparing to the predecessor.
-So, in general this album is a step in a right direction and an very important step at that.
+Some of the uniqueness has vanished with Holler’s exit, a bit on the other hand the band comes across as more focused, and songwriting improved noticeably comparing to the predecessor.
+So, in general, this album is a step in a right direction and a very important step at that.

 www.facebook.com/Eldritchband